FREEBIE

 How can I help?

-In the Reflux-Free Baby course, you will find a specific class on histamine sensitivity and how to properly figure out if this is an issue, along with baby-safe low histamine foods and the process to follow to change how your baby's body is reacting to these foods.
-It's the starting place.
+In the Reflux-Free Framework we first of all learn how to understand what is the true cause of your baby's allergy reactions.
+Then within the Food Pillar, we have a specific Histamine Sensitivity class dedicated to helping you properly figure out if this is an issue, along with baby-safe low histamine foods and the process to follow to change how your baby's body is reacting to these foods.

 Head to the links below for similar suggested blog titles: